 Follow the 120 Degree Rule

-Even though you are free to choose where you kayak and when you kayak, there are some safety tips to consider, including following the 120-degree rule.
+Even though you are free to choose where you kayak and when, there are some safety tips to consider, including following the 120-degree rule.

 When the sum of the air and water temperatures is equal to or less than 120°F, you should wear a wetsuit or dry suit.